jwalton/rust-book-abridged/docs/ch10/ch10-01-generic-data-types.md

 ## Performance of Code Using Generics

-Much like C++ template functions, Rust generics are implemented using _monomorphization_, which is a fancy way of saying it generates a copy of each generic type at compile time, one copy for each type it was used with.
+Above we said that a you can use generics to define a function that can accept different data types, but it's perhaps more accurate to say that you can use them to easily create a whole bunch of functions, one for each data type.
+Much like C++ template functions, Rust generics are implemented using _monomorphization_, which is a fancy way of saying it generates a copy of your function for each generic type it was used with at compile time.

 In other words, if we go back to the `fn largest<T>(list: &[T]) -> &T` we started this section with, if you were to call: